 The work on site might take 4-6 months, or even longer if the conditions are complicated or you are doing something interesting.

 Probably more than you think.
 You can ignore most of the budgets that you see on Grand Designs – these generally only work if you give up your job, manage the construction and do a lot of the building work yourself.
+Costs have also risen significantly over the last couple of years.

 If you are installing items like kitchens or large areas of high performance glazing these should be considered as stand alone items on top of this.
 You can get good kitchens from Ikea on a budget, or spend tens of thousands for something hand crafted with top of the range appliances.